• Home

 Font Used: Black Diamond Regular

-I created a sheet of hand-script paper using a favorite font and the lyrics from one of my favorite Christmas songs, Somewhere in my Memory from the classic Christmas movie, Home Alone.
+I created a sheet of pretty handwritten-script paper using a favorite font and the lyrics from one of my favorite Christmas songs, Somewhere in my Memory from the classic Christmas movie, Home Alone.

 To transform the ornaments I cut the paper into strips and decoupaged them to the ornaments.
 Details below.